kristinriebe/uws-validator/README.md

 # UWS validator

-This validator uses the [behave](https://pypi.python.org/pypi/behave) Python module for functional tests of a UWS (1.1) server.
+This projects shall help to make functional tests of UWS (1.1) services as specified by the [IVOA](http://www.ivoa.net/documents/UWS).
+It uses [behave](https://pypi.python.org/pypi/behave), a Python module for functional testing.

-It uses the [Gherkin](https://cucumber.io/docs/reference) syntax (known from the Cucumber project) to define features to be tested in an easy-to-read English-like language.
+The [Gherkin](https://cucumber.io/docs/reference) syntax (which originates from the Cucumber project) is used to define features that shall be tested in an easy-to-read English-like language.
 The features that I defined for UWS services are given in the `features`-directory.
 There is one file for each feature, each containing one to many scenarios.
 The `steps`-subdirectory contains the actual implementations for each step of the scenarios.

 For the **impatient**: Please have a look at [User configuration](#user-configuration-parameters) and [Recommended usage](#recommended-usage) first for a quick start.

 ## Installation
 First you need to have Python (2.7) installed.
-Download the files of this project.
+Then download the files of this project to a directory of your choice.
 Following additional packages are needed to run this validator:

 * **behave:** https://pypi.python.org/pypi/behave
 * requests: for sending http requests